fortrabbit/help/docs/ssh-keys.md

 ### When it is asking for a password while it shouldn't and the Account password isn't working

 In this case you might have setup a local SSH key passphrase.
 That's not related to fortrabbit services.
 It's a password you have setup to protect your SSH keys.
-Check the terminal prompt.
-It should ask for a `passphrase` not a password.
+Check the terminal prompt, it will ask something like `Enter passphrase for key`.

 You can configure your authentication agent `ssh-agent` to securely save that so that you don't have to re-enter it all the time.
 See this [help article on GitHub](https://help.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases) for more on it.